hyperledger/besu-docs/docs/HowTo/Deploy/Lite-Network-Monitor.md

 * `--register` specifies automatic registration of the Besu node with the specified `<email>` and `<node_name>`.
 Registering the node is only required when starting the client for the first time for the node.
-* `--client-url` specifies the WebSockets URL for the Besu node.
+* `--client-url` specifies the WebSockets URL of the Besu node.

 ### 4. Dashboard

-To display the EthStats Lite dashboard, open [http://localhost](http://localhost) in your browser.
+To display the EthStats Lite dashboard, open [`http://localhost`](http://localhost) in your browser.

 ![Alethio EthStats Lite Dashboard](../../images/ethstats.png)